DamoM73/anvil-python-tutorials/03_studyM8_design.md

 ### Welcome Page

 The welcome page is the landing page for the website.
-This is where uses first arrive and the only page that can be accessed without a user account.
+This is where users first arrive and the only page that can be accessed without a user account.
 It will be used to explaining the app and encourage the user to register for an account.

 ![Welcome Page](./assets/img/03/wireframe_welcome.png)